 3. Review and update the current EDCTC RTP to include the latest data, transportation issues, RTP requirements, and mobility needs that may be reflected from the 2020 SACOG MTP/SCS and Caltrans CTP 2040 Regional Planning Goals (EDCTC)as needed 4.
 Analyze State of Good Repair needs and investments (EDCTC, EDCTA)quarterly 5.
 Implement 2020-2040 RTP action element projects including: a) Integrated land use, air quality and transportation planning, sustainability, highways, streets and regional/inter-regional roadways, public transit, aviation, active transportation, transportation systems management, funding, consistent with the policy element goals, objectives, strategies, and performance measures (EDCTC, County, City, EDCTA) monthly 6.
-Lend assistance to the member jurisdictions and EDCTA staff in the planning and programming process to meeting mandated program requirements (EDCTC)as needed 7.
+Lend assistance to the member jurisdictions and EDCTA staff in the planning and programming process to meeting mandated program requirements (EDCTC) as needed 7.
 Work with SACOG to prepare updates and amendments to the MTP and MTIP, including air quality conformity analyses (EDCTC)as needed 8.
 Work cooperatively with member jurisdictions, Caltrans, and SACOG, to maintain and update population, employment, housing, and traffic data and projections (EDCTC)as needed 9.
-Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government (EDCTC) as needed 10.
-Work in concert with the adopted EDCTC Public Participation Plan Strategies and Outreach (EDCTC) as needed
+Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government (EDCTC)as needed 10.
+Work in concert with the adopted EDCTC Public Participation Plan Strategies and Outreach (EDCTC)

 1. 2025 El Dorado County Regional Transportation Planongoing 2.
 RTP amendments and updatesas needed 3.
 SACOG MTP updates to include El Dorado County projects and priorities as needed 4.
 Amendments to the MTP and MTIP monthly 5.
-Public participation and outreach, public meeting summaries and presentations, and social media, and website outreach notificationas needed
+Public participation and outreach, public meeting summaries and presentations, and social media, and website outreach notification

-Completion Schedule

-Project Begins: July 1, 2023

-Completion: June 30, 2024

-Staff Responsible for this Work Element: Executive Director and Senior Transportation Planners Total Person Months: 9.2 Percent of Budget: 18%
+Project Begins: July 1, 2023 Completion: June 30, 2024 Staff Responsible for this Work Element: Executive Director and Senior Transportation Planners